CrearDev1/BaSP-A2022-Etapa-1/README.md

         -Add change in ".main-section".Change display of button and add div in index.html.
         -Continue for a functionalities section.
         -Save in git.

+### Week-05

+    Day1-Create folds Semana-04 , exercisess and .js files.
+        -Add index.html in Semana-04 and relational links of js files.
+        -Start with exercises.
+        -Complete block one.
+        -Save in git.